scrubbbbs/cbird/readme.md

 - copy or sync exif data with matching images
 - aspect ratio property
 - nuke-dups-in: show how many would not be deleted
+- group-by breaks the sort/sort doesn't work on group-by?

 ### Indexing
 - store date-modified,size for better updating